 Blog What we have been up to lately

 Interested in working with the Institute of Digital Games?
-We are looking for full-time or part-time PhD students but also developers/programmers to work with us on the ENVISAGE and CROSSCULT European projects, as well as any other projects … read more
+We are looking for full-time or part-time PhD students but also developers/programmers to work with us on the ENVISAGE and CROSSCULT European projects, as well as any other … read more

 The Game Lecture series continues on Tuesday 28 February 2017, with Valéry Bollier discussing the concept, design and technological infrastructure of Daily Fantasy Sports.
 As usual, the Game Lectures are free and open to the public, so everyone is welcome to … read more